supertestnet/bitcoin-chess/README.md

 You'll need to give your pubkey to the other player and enter their pubkey when they give it to you.
 You'll also need some testnet coins.
 Get some here: [https://bitcoinfaucet.uo1.net/](https://bitcoinfaucet.uo1.net/) About 10,000 sats should be enough for a full game of chess.

+# View Only Mode

+Go here and follow the instructions: https://supertestnet.github.io/bitcoin-chess/view-only.html

+You'll need the pubkeys of both players and the page will show you detailed information about the state changes that occur during each player's turn.
+I hope it is especially useful for learning how key tweaking works.

 # Inspiration

 In [this blog post](https://rubin.io/bitcoin/2021/12/14/advent-17/) Jeremy Rubin featured an ethereum-based chess game and raised the question, "Why isn’t [its inventor] working on Bitcoin?"
 It made me wonder if chess logic can be implemented in bitcoin like it can in eth.
 Later, Lightning Labs announced [taro](https://lightning.engineering/posts/2022-4-5-taro-launch/) which uses key tweaking to hide non-bitcoin tokens inside bitcoin pubkeys.
 It made me want to illustrate how key tweaking works so that other developers can make other cool things.
 These two inspirations (chess on eth & key tweaking in taro) were the seeds of Bitcoin Chess.